Vietnam Table Manners & Traditions: 10 Tips on Dining in Vietnam

 Cơm – Vietnamese rice

-Vegetable and meat (or fish) are included
+Vegetables and meat (or fish) are included

-Dishes are placed on a round tray
+Dishes are placed on a round tray (shared family-style)

 All dishes are placed onto a round tray

-Food tastes vary between different regions
+Food tastes vary between regions (north, central, south)

 Some Important Vietnam Table Manners to Note